Ingrid Bouwer Utne, Ph.D.

 Joachim Grimstad, NTNU

 Joachim is a PhD candidate at the Institute of Industrial Automation and Software Engineering, University of Stuttgart.
-He holds a Bachelor of Engineering in Subsea Technology - Maintenance and Operations from the Western Norway University of applied Sciences and a Master of Science in Engineering in Reliability, Availability, Maintainability, and Safety (RAMS) from the Norwegian University of Science and Technology.
-His current research topic is Model-Based Systems Engineering (MBSE) and the use of Artificial Intelligence (AI) techniques in MBSE.
+He holds a Bachelor of Engineering in Subsea Technology – Maintenance and Operations from the Western Norway University of Applied Sciences and a Master of Science in Engineering in Reliability, Availability, Maintainability, and Safety (RAMS) from the Norwegian University of Science and Technology.
+His current research focuses on the use of Artificial Intelligence (AI) techniques for run-time risk assessment of autonomous systems.

 joachim.grimstad@ias.uni-stuttgart.de